Eroica/anagram-interview-test/README.md

 * ✓ Built-in scoped CSS support
 * ? _View_ part (JSX) is its own language
 * ?
 Build setup (at least with Rollup) requires weird "magic" code (`replace({"process.env.NODE_ENV": JSON.stringify("development") })?`)
 * ?
-Output file is large
+Output file is the largest
 * ?
 Code can be modules, but building still requires CommonJS plugin
 * ?
 Testing the component requires additional setup